seanslma/maki/PowerBI/DAX/TREATAS.md

 Applies the result of a table expression as filters to columns from an unrelated table.

-It gets the mapped column values in the expression and then get the `rows` with mapped column values.
-After that, it check other selected columns in the selected rows.

 ## detailed explanation
 https://www.sqlbi.com/articles/understanding-data-lineage-in-dax/

 ## special case
 https://community.powerbi.com/t5/Desktop/Unexpected-return-from-TREATAS-function/m-p/2068473#M771436

+It gets the mapped column values in the expression and then get the `rows` with mapped column values (only the ones inboth).
+After that, it check other selected columns in the selected rows.

+In this case, it first selects the rows with managers `John and Sam` in Sales, and then for each rows check the columns `Date` and `ID` - do the calculation if there is a match.

 ## Use case (join two fact tables)
 ### Problem